yassarmed/yassarmed/README.md

 🌟 Projects and Achievements

-Throughout my career, I've been involved in several exciting projects, from creating e-commerce platforms to building RESTful APIs.
+Throughout my learning, I've worked on several exciting projects, from creating e-commerce platforms to building RESTful APIs.
 I take pride in my ability to work well both independently and as part of a collaborative team, fostering an environment of productivity and open communication.

 🚀 Let's Code Together